Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-The gravitational mass–equatorial radius sequences shown in \cref{Mass_Rep} demonstrate how finite-temperature effects and rotation govern the structural evolution of protoquark stars, with hot, lepton-rich configurations exhibiting larger radii than the cold, catalyzed limit.
-Similar trends were found for nonrotating protoquark stars in \cite{Issifu:2023qoo, Kumari:2021tik}.
+The gravitational mass–equatorial radius sequences shown in \cref{Mass_Rep} demonstrate how finite-temperature effects and rotation govern the structural evolution of proto-QSs, with hot, lepton-rich configurations exhibiting larger radii than the cold, catalyzed limit.
+Similar trends were found for nonrotating proto-QSs in \cite{Issifu:2023qoo, Kumari:2021tik}.
 This behavior contrasts with purely hadronic protoneutron stars, which are more compact and support lower maximum masses in the lepton-rich phase, then expand and reach higher maximum masses during the hotter, higher-entropy and lepton-poor deleptonization stage, before contracting again in the cold limit \cite{Pons:1998mm, Prakash:1996xs, Issifu:2023qyi}.
-The contrast reflects the underlying microphysics: hadronic matter stiffens during deleptonization due to thermal pressure and repulsive nuclear interactions, whereas quark matter is already thermally inflated at early times and contracts monotonically as thermal support is removed during cooling.
+The contrast reflects the underlying microphysics: hadronic matter stiffens during deleptonization due to thermal pressure and repulsive nuclear interactions, whereas QM is already thermally inflated at early times and contracts monotonically as thermal support is removed during cooling.

-As rotation increases, quantified by a decreasing polar-to-equatorial radius ratio $r_p/r_e$, centrifugal support enlarges the equatorial radius and raises the maximum gravitational mass, as indicated by the star symbols along each sequence.
+As rotation increases, quantified by a decreasing $r_p/r_e$, centrifugal support enlarges the $R_e$ and raises the maximum gravitational mass, as indicated by the star symbols along each sequence.
 The most oblate configurations ($r_p/r_e \approx 0.5$) approach the Keplerian limit (see \cref{Mass_Ref}).
-This qualitative behavior is consistent with that of hadronic stars \cite{daSilva:2025cfe}(and references therein); however, for uniform rotation, quark stars are expected to enhance their maximum mass by up to $\sim40\%$ \cite{Gondek-Rosinska:2000rjg, Gourgoulhon:1999vx}, compared to $\sim20\%$ for hadronic stars, with even larger increases anticipated for differential rotation \cite{Szkudlarek:2019odl, Zhou:2019hyy}, {where the angular velocity varies with position}.
-This is attributed to quark matter’s softer high-density response and larger equatorial expansion under rotation.
-Consequently, rapidly rotating protoquark stars occupy a distinct region of the mass--radius plane, where both the enlarged radius and the rotation-induced mass enhancement must be accounted for when constraining the underlying EOS.
+This qualitative behavior is consistent with that of hadronic stars \cite{daSilva:2025cfe}(and references therein); however, for uniform rotation, QSs are expected to enhance their maximum mass by up to $\sim40\%$ \cite{Gondek-Rosinska:2000rjg, Gourgoulhon:1999vx}, compared to $\sim20\%$ for hadronic stars, with even larger increases anticipated for differential rotation \cite{Szkudlarek:2019odl, Zhou:2019hyy}, {where the angular velocity varies with position}.
+This is attributed to QM’s softer high-density response and larger equatorial expansion under rotation.
+Consequently, rapidly rotating proto-QSs occupy a distinct region of the mass--radius plane, where both the enlarged radius and the rotation-induced mass enhancement must be accounted for when constraining the underlying EOS.